yaroslav-mygal/html-start/readme.md

 # Gulp Starter
 My starter kit for personal projects.

-- BVootstrap 4 grid layout
+- Bootstrap 4 grid layout
 - Compiles and minimizes your Scss
-- Uglifys your JS
+- Uglify your JS
-- Compresses your Images
+- Compress your Images
 - Generate sprites
 - Generates a BrowserSync URL for you to access.